sonic-net/DASH/dash-pipeline/README-dash-docker.md

 ### Workflow III: Developing/Publishing docker images in a forked branch initially using Dockerhub
 This workflow allows a developer to do all initial work using a private Dockerhub account, and only at the final Pull Request stage does it use ACR.
 The benefit of this approach is it that doesn't use a branch of the main repo for the publishing stages to ACR, and therefore avoids the write permissions issues required to create such a branch.

 A concise description of this workflow is: make a dev branch in a fork.
-Do all code changes and new dockerfile creation, pushing and pulling using a Dockerhub account of your own choosing.
+Do all code changes and new Dockerfile creation, pushing and pulling using a Dockerhub account of your own choosing.
 Just prior to submitting a pull request, change the new image's repository to ACR.
 The pull-request will initiate CI pipelines which will publish the image.

 See the detailed steps and a diagram below.